Airline & Safety Ratings

 - New seats have seat pitch of 32 inch, 17.5 inch width and seat recline of 6 inch and are gradually replacing the fixed shell seats on 777-300 and A330 aircraft; these fixed shell seats do not recline but rather slide forward to create feeling of recline

-- Amenity kit, blanket and pillows provided on medium and long haul flights
+- Blanket and pillows provided on medium and long haul flights

 - Baggage allowance of 20kg